-I have spoken about this case at length with the victim's family, Brian, and I believe her name is Lauren, but the mother and the father of the child about this recommendation.
+I have spoken about this case at length with the 19 victim's family, Brian, and I believe her name is Lauren, 20 but the mother and the father of the child about this 21 22 recommendation.
 I have spoken with Mr. Butler, their attorney.
-He's satisfied with the recommendation of 15 to serve eight.
-I have also spoken to Walt Landrum, who was the trooper involved in this case, and he was satisfied
+He's satisfied with the recommendation of 15 to 23 serve eight.
+I have also spoken to Walt Landrum, who was 24 the trooper involved in this case, and he was satisfied 25 13

-As stated in the Preamble, I telephoned Mr. Mullholland in March/April 2012.
-Now Mr. Mullholland states that he had contact, immediately prior to the Harrell plea hearing, with the plaintiff's attorney ("Mr. Butler") in the Jeep fire death case of Walden vs. FCA:
+As stated in the Preamble, I telephoned Mr. Mullholland in March/April 2012 regarding the Jeep fire-death of Remington.
+Two years later, at the Harrell plea hearing, Mr. Mullholland states that he had contact, immediately prior to that hearing, with the plaintiff attorney ("Mr. Butler") of the civil case of Walden vs. FCA.
+That is:

-Mr. Mullholland is ostensibly admitting that he was aware of the portent of that civil matter:

-That the Jeep Grand Cherokee, that Remington Walden was a passenger in, contained a fuel system defect.
+Mr. Mullholland is ostensibly admitting that he was aware of the portent of that civil matter: That the Jeep Grand Cherokee, that Remington Walden was a passenger in, contained a fuel system defect.

-23. Regarding his conversation with "Mr. Butler," the notion that the plaintiff would be "satisfied" or declare ANY positive equity in the criminal counts filed against Mr. Harrell is, on its face, absurd.
+23. Regarding his conversations with "Mr. Butler" . . . the notion that the plaintiff would be "satisfied" or declare ANY positive equity in the counts filed against Mr. Harrell is, on its face, absurd.
 Given the 'vested interest' discussion above (Page 25-a), there is no tactical or legal benefit to the plaintiff's safety defect litigation against FCA/Jeep.
 It is to the plaintiff's benefit that no mitigating diversions be present at the accident, and therefore not be available to defendant FCA.
 For example, the exoneration in the criminal matter of Massachusetts versus Joel Cruz obviated that FCA tactic.
 I emphasize with the Honorable Court how elimination of this diversion, from the defense case in the civil matter of Anderson vs. FCA, resulted in no defect lawsuit even being filed!
 (Page 25)